CodeArisu/Device-Management-Simulator/REPORT.md

-# ANALYSIS REPORTS:
+# ANALYSIS REPORT:

-For these test I used pre-defined data with same requests for the sake of const.
+For these test I used pre-defined data with same requests for the sake of consistency.

 ```json
 data = {